The evolution of the waterproof watchCopyright © David Boettcher 2005 - 2023 all rights reserved.

-At the outbreak of the Great War the British Royal Navy Submarine Service was rather looked down upon by regular sailors in surface ships.
-The first Royal Navy submarine had only been taken into service in 1901.
+At the outbreak of World War One, the British Royal Navy Submarine Service was rather looked down upon by regular sailors in surface ships.
+The first Royal Navy submarine had been taken into service in 1901.
 The designs of the boats (submarines are always called boats) had been slowly developed before the war, but they were limited in endurance and capability.
 It required particularly resilient individuals to sail these underdeveloped and unproven machines on the high seas, plunging below the cold waters of the North Sea or the Atlantic, or even under the warmer but no less dangerous waters of the Mediterranean.

 During the Gallipoli campaign British submarines carried out operations in the Sea of Marmara after having run the treacherous and heavily mined Dardanelles straits.
-HMSub E14 remains the only ship in the history of the Royal Navy to have had two separate commanders awarded the Victoria Cross, Lieutenant Commander Courtney Boyle and Lieutenant Commander Geoffrey White (posthumously).
+HMSub E14 remains the only vessel in the history of the Royal Navy to have had two separate commanders awarded the Victoria Cross, Lieutenant Commander Courtney Boyle and Lieutenant Commander Geoffrey White (posthumously).
 E14 was followed into the Sea of Marmara by the even more famous E11, commanded by Lieutenant-Commander Martin Nasmith, who was also awarded the Victoria Cross after the first of three sorties and later promoted to Commander.

-The premises of Brook & Sons at 87 George Street, the "spiritual home" of the Submarine watch, were taken over in the 1950s by Hamilton & Inches, who are still in business at the same address today, Warrant Holders to Her Majesty the Queen and Scotland's leading jewellery and luxury goods store.
+The premises of Brook & Sons at 87 George Street, the “spiritual home” of the Submarine watch, were taken over in the 1950s by Hamilton & Inches, who are still at the same address today, Warrant Holders to Her Majesty the Queen and Scotland's leading jewellery and luxury goods store.

 Images by permission © Richard Edwards